johannesjo/bumcss/README.md

   <img width="460" height="300" src="bumcss-logo-with-text.svg">
 </p>

-bumcss is a (S)CSS methodology of writing (mostly) semantic, scalable and maintainable CSS that aims to avoid classitis, or in other words at a most expressive html, with least amount of code to write.
+bumcss is a [(S)CSS](https://sass-lang.com/) methodology of writing (mostly) [semantic](https://alistapart.com/article/meaningful-css-style-like-you-mean-it/), scalable and maintainable CSS that aims to avoid [classitis](https://www.steveworkman.com/html5-2/standards/2009/classitis-the-new-css-disease/), or in other words it aims at *the most expressive semantic html*, with least amount of code to write.
 The approach is specifically useful when developing Single Page Applications using JavaScript frameworks such as Vue.js, React or Angular or web components, where getting a quick grasp on what's happening is most important for development, but it can be also used for classic web pages.

-bumcss It's inspired by BEM and SMACSS, which in the old days, when spaghetti CSS was a legitimate strategy, were quite the big improvement.
-Both approaches require you to assign a lot of classes.
+bumcss It's inspired by [BEM](http://getbem.com) and [SMACSS](http://smacss.com).
+The problem with both approaches is that they require you to assign a lot of classes.
 Too much code in my humble opinion which potentially not only slows down loading times, but more importantly increases development time and makes the code less readable, because there is simply so much more of it.

 ### Very basic example
 ```html